jeffelin/jeffelin/README.md

 I build a lot of AI @ MIT.
-I also do business, music, and athletics.
-On Break!
+I also do business, music, and athletics. 🔭 Currently On Break!